Four reasons to franchise your business in Spain

 • Respecting the area of exclusivity granted to the franchisee, not granting new franchises in the same territory

-• Developing marketing campaigns to promote the brand and the franchised centers.
+• Developing marketing campaigns to promote the brand and the franchised centres.

 The number of franchises in Spain has grown steadily over the last 20 years.
 However, the friction between the parties has also increased.
-Hence the importance to rely on professional legal advice when franchising your business.
+Hence the importance of relying on professional legal advice when franchising your business.

 If you have additional questions about franchising in Spain,